 The typical Singaporean is also trained from a young age to run away from people who want to have such conversations with you, as if they were infected zombies.
-Still, at some point in your adulting, you come to the dreadful realisation that insurance is not avoidable for ever and that there is value to getting at least some life insurance policy.
+Still, at some point in your adulting, you come to the dreadful realisation that insurance is not avoidable for ever and that there is value to getting at least some sort of life insurance policy.

 We’re here to arm you with some basic knowledge before you face an insurance agent, so you know what you’re getting into.

-- Whole life vs term insurance
+- Whole life vs term insurance – what’s the difference?

-- Who should buy Whole life insurance?
+- Who should buy whole life insurance?

-- How does Limited Pay work?
+- How does “limited pay” work?

-- What is Surrender Value?
+- What is “surrender value”?

 What’s the difference between whole life and term insurance?

-|Main Objective||Protection||Protection + potential to grow savings||Protection + potential to reap investment returns|
+|Main objective||Protection||Protection + potential to grow savings||Protection + potential to reap investment returns|

-|Coverage||Most plans cover death and total, permanent disability (TPD)|
+|Coverage||Most plans cover death and total permanent disability (TPD)|

-|Coverage Period||A specific term period or up to a specific age||Usually up to end of life||Usually up to end of life|
+|Coverage period||A specific term period or up to a specific age||Usually up to end of life||Usually up to end of life|

-|What is paid upon death of insured?||Sum assured||Sum assured + accumulated bonuses, if any.||Sum assured + value of units in fund|
+|What is paid upon death||Sum assured||Sum assured + accumulated bonuses if any||Sum assured + value of units in fund|

-|What is paid if policy is surrendered early?||Nothing, since there is no cash value||Cash value comprising guaranteed and non-guaranteed bonuses, if any.||Value of units in investment sub-fund|
+|What is paid if policy is surrendered early||Nothing, since there is no cash value||Cash value (guaranteed + non-guaranteed bonuses if any)||Value of units in investment sub-fund|